Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 #### 28th Nov

-Today I completed a new set of wireframes using Simple Design System components in figma, and the Part A review card, in relation to the HD requirements in the rubric.
-I started planning and structuring the final power point presentation, though after speaking with my lecturer, it was decided that the presentation I was planning will take a more simple approach, so that the application build can take priority.
+Today I completed a new set of wireframes using Simple Design System components in Figma, and the Part A review card, in relation to the HD requirements in the rubric.
+I started planning and structuring the final power point presentation, though, after speaking with my lecturer, it was decided that the presentation I was planning will take a more simple approach, so that the application build can take priority.

-I am now confident that Part-A of the assignment is complete at a high quality, especially as it is a solo project, and only minor styling edits will now be necesary, before the final submission on Sunday.
+I am now confident that Part-A rubric points of the assignment are all completed to a level of quality, especially given the application is a solo project, and only minor styling edits will now be necesary before the final submission on Sunday.

 ![Trello Board 28th Nov](./images/28:11_trello.png)